 The Vegetarian Society https://www.vegsoc.org describes vegetarians as people that don’t eat fish, meat or chicken.

 We have seen a lot more images in the market of meat substitutes.
-I find it interesting that a juicy veggie burger like the one posted by the Daily Mail Australia https://www.dailymail.co.uk/news/article-7022587/Doesnt-look-vegan-Sydney-cafe-shocks-customers-juicy-meat-free-creation.html of Sydney’s Milk Lane Restaurant 100% vegan burger would be visually appealing to a vegan, as it looks like a good juicy bit of beef, crispy fatty bacon and oozing cheese.
+I find it interesting that a juicy veggie burger like the one posted by the Daily Mail Australia https://www.dailymail.co.uk/news/article-7022587/Doesnt-look-vegan-Sydney-cafe-shocks-customers-juicy-meat-free-creation.html of Sydney’s Milk Lane Restaurant 100% vegan burger would be visually appealing to a vegan.
+It still looks like a juicy bit of beef, crispy fatty bacon and oozing cheese.

 I also find it interesting how a vegan can eat at a Burger Joint, selecting the vegan option when the burger joint is serving copious amounts of beef each day.
 Is the vegan not still supporting the business even when they have bought their veggie burger not their beef burger?